 Annual Security Report

-Public Safety prepares the Annual Security Report to comply with the Jeanne Clery Act.
-This report includes statistics for the previous three years concerning reported crimes that occurred on-campus, in certain off-campus buildings or property owned or controlled by MCC and on public property within or immediately adjacent to and accessible from MCC campus locations.
+The Public Safety/Police Department prepares the Annual Security Report to comply with the Jeanne Clery Act.
+This report includes statistics for the previous three years concerning reported crimes that occurred on-campus, in certain off-campus buildings or property owned or controlled by MCC, and on public property within or immediately adjacent to and accessible from MCC campus locations.
 The report also includes policies concerning campus security, such as policies concerning reporting sexual assault and other matters.
-The full text of the report is online at www.mccneb.edu/asr.pdf.
+The full text of the report is online at www.mccneb.edu/police/pdf/ASFR2011.pdf.

 Distribution Of Literature

-Student groups, staff members or organizations may not distribute written material on campus or on vehicles without prior approval of the campus dean.
+Student groups, staff members, or organizations may not distribute written material on campus or on vehicles without prior approval of the campus dean/executive director.